artem-ii/juselius22/behavioral-clustering/README.md

 ##### BGM clustering step

 Clustering seems to have found a pattern different from PCA, which is kind of expected and normal to me.
-Clusters differ by BMI, but just a bit:
+Clusters differ by BMI, and are promising on that account from a first glance:

 | bgm_cluster | BMI | Waist_cm |